 Charming place: Visit the Jardin du Luxembourg, a park that is at once a part of Paris and all of Paris in spring, to echo Foucault.
 Go with a baguette under one arm, your babe under the other, and a picnic basket filled with all manner of Parisian delicacies like some duck confit, a white bean salad, wild mushroom pâté, charcuterie, and a little cheese, a little crème brûlée too – don’t forget wine – and whatever you do, don’t forget cornichons!
 Settle into a leafy nook in this quiet park, which is perfect for romance and contemplation, and Picnic!
 Picnic!
 Picnic!

-And if, at day’s reluctant end, you leave completely satiated with that same baguette under one arm, your sweetie under the other, and an uneaten basket of goodies in hand, you’ll have had a wonderful picnic, Parisian style!
+And if, at day’s reluctant end, you leave completely satiated with that same baguette under one arm, your sweetie under the other, and an uneaten basket of goodies in hand (nary a cornichon nibbled), you’ll have had a wonderful picnic, Parisian style!

 Romantic Rainy Days Are Always in the Forecast